The Best Toilet for Your Home

 - May require more frequent cleaning

-Toilets account for nearly 30 percent of an average home's indoor water use.
-The Home Depot has developed its own Eco Options program to encourage earth-friendly living and is a proud partner of the Environmental Protection Agency's WaterSense® program.
-A WaterSense® toilet uses up to 60% less water than other toilets and can save you up to $90 per year on your water and sewage bill.
+We have developed our own Eco Options program to encourage earth-friendly living and are a partner of the Environmental Protection Agency's WaterSense program.
+WaterSense labeled toilets use 1.28-gallons per flush, which can be up to 60-percent less water per flush than other toilets.
+This can help you save money on your water and sewage bill.

 Use our local utility rebate finder to help you find out if your eco-friendly toilet purchase qualifies for a rebate from your local water district.

 Tip: New flushing technology enables water conservation without sacrificing flush power.
 We recommend replacing any toilets installed before 1994.

 Smart toilets can add luxurious features, like those found in traditional bidets.
 Often contained to a toilet seat unit, these personal cleansing systems can provide multiple settings for hygienic cleaning with warm water, heated seats and air dryers.
 This reduces the need for toilet paper and offers a comfortable cleaning solution.